6.2 miles W of Dartmouth

 If you can tear yourself away from this fantastic place, there's heaps to do nearby, whether you want bucket-and-spade fun, a spot of shopping or something cultural.
 You're slap bang in between Totnes, with its fab Friday morning market and eco-friendly shops, and Dartmouth, which boasts yet more great shopping and a proud naval tradition.
 Blackpool Sands, one of the South Hams' most gloriously beautiful beaches, is just a short drive away, as is Greenway, once the holiday home of Agatha Christie and now a National Trust treasure.

 Step up onto the decking.
-Poppy Yurt has an open plan living-room with larder fridge, wood-burner, double bed and futon bed.
+Poppy Yurt has an open plan living-room with fridge (with small freezer compartment), wood-burner, double bed and futon bed.
 There is a door into a smaller yurt with bunk-beds and en suite shower-area with WC and wash-basin.
 Outside there is a full-size gas barbecue and sink with hot and cold water and there is also access to the Owner's outhouse with freezer.

 Availability, reservations and pricing : £386 to £966 per week Powered by Classic CottagesMake Your Reservation with Our partners at Classic Cottages